Coronavirus (COVID-19) Information and Resources

 Seminars expand students’ foundation knowledge in health promotion and disease prevention activities with patients in the clinics at the Penn Dental Medicine.

 The Endodontic Clinic trains predoctoral students to become competent in basic endodontic procedures on vital and non-vital teeth.
 This includes instruction in diagnosis, treatment planning, treatment/obturation, post-endodontic restoration and related entities (bleaching of non-vital teeth, treatment of traumatic injuries, etc.).
-This instruction is expanded and reinforced in the third-year clinic.

 The purpose of this lecture-based course is to give students a foundation for understanding disorders which directly affect the oral and para-oral structures as well as common medical disorders and how to alter dental treatment in patients with complex medical conditions.